wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 **Troubleshooting & Further Investigation**

 1. Look for pushback in the **Queuing Reasons** chart of the **Wavefront Service and Proxy Data** dashboard.
 2. Use the query in the **Data Ingestion Rate (Points)** chart of the **Wavefront Service and Proxy Data** dashboard to keep track of your ingestion rate.
-Ensure the ingetion rate is within contractual limits to avoid overages.
+Ensure the ingestion rate is within contractual limits to avoid overages.
 While it's possible to ask Wavefront Support to raise the backend limit such a change can result in overages.

 #### Proxy Queue Issues: Proxy Rate Limit